 Staying Focused on Your Objectives

-Losing sight of your usually happens when your timeline slips or when you don’t seem to be progressing toward the achievement of your objectives.
-In such cases, you can easily become focused on making changes to your objectives to agree with your e-mail instead of altering your e-mail content to more closely resemble your objectives.
+Losing sight of your objectives usually happens when your timeline slips or when you don’t seem to be progressing toward the achievement of your objectives.
+In such cases, you can easily become focused on making changes to your objectives to agree with your e-mail content instead of altering your e-mail content to more closely resemble your objectives.

 The following sections help ensure that your objectives and your e-mail content both have a fair chance to prove themselves.